phlipper/chef-nginx/README.md

 * `access_log` - enable or disable the access log, defaults to true
 * `template_cookbook` - allows you to override the template used with your own.
 Set this to your cookbook name and create a template named 'site.erb', defaults to 'nginx'
 * `template_source` - override for the name of the template from the default 'site.erb'
+* `custom` - array of extra data for any custom things you might throw into your override template

 ## Usage